Importing Your Previous Logbooks

 Transfer your complete flight history from other logbook apps or airline systems into Wader.

-Wader offers a logbook import service to bring your complete flight history from another app or airline system.
-This page explains which formats are supported and how to get your file ready.
+This page lists which formats are currently supported and how to get your file ready.

 How the import works